Rosuav/choc/docs.md

     element = choc("TAG", attributes, contents);

+* The tag should be a string, either with no colon (case insensitive, HTML tag), or of the form "namespace:tagname" for XML tags.
+Namespace aliases can be used (see `xmlns_xlat` below), or include the full namespace URI.
 * `attributes` - optional object mapping attribute names to their desired values.
 If omitted/null/empty, no attributes will be set.
   - Attributes will be set using `element.setAttribute` or by direct assignment